akamai/terraform-provider-akamai/docs/resources/networklist_activations.md

 * `network` - (Optional) The network to be used, either `STAGING` or `PRODUCTION`.
 If not supplied, defaults to `STAGING`.

-* `network` - (Optional) The sync_point allows for automatic activation of a network list.
+* `sync_point` - (Optional) The sync_point allows for automatic activation of a network list.
 If not supplied, defaults to `0`.
 Forces a new activation request if changed.

 * `notes` - (Optional) A comment describing the activation.